Mazyod/pyright-monaco-demo/README.md

 ## About this Fork

 > [!IMPORTANT]
-> This fork of Pyright Playground is focused on reducing the code an, making it easier to understand the key parts.
+> This fork of Pyright Playground is focused on demonstrating the Pyright - Monaco Editor integration by reducing the code and reorganizing it to reusable parts.
-> It removes the dynamic Pyright download, switching versions, `react-native`, etc.
+> You should essentially be able to copy/paste the `LSPSession` and `MonacoEditor` and with relative easy integrated them with your own projects.

 ![image](https://github.com/user-attachments/assets/bbaa6d85-6ceb-46c8-85b4-fb73f68298f9)